// python dev & professional over-engineer

 Mostly unfinished, entirely earnest, occasionally useful.

 My biggest and most important project.
-Patchwork is a native Windows desktop app for plural systems — groups of people who share a single body.
+Patchwork is a PWA for plural systems — groups of people who share a single body.
 It's private, local-first, and built with genuine care for the community it serves.
 The server literally cannot read your data.
 That's not a marketing claim, that's the architecture.
+Backed by a self-hosted FastAPI server running on a Raspberry Pi, because apparently I enjoy doing things the hard way.

 // don't be shy